sixeyed/docker-kube-workshop/part-2.md

 ## Goals

-* Run Kubernetes with Docker for Mac or Docker for Windows
+* Run Kubernetes on Docker EE with Universal Control Plane (UCP)
-* Deploy and manage stateless and stateful applications
+* Configure repositories and store images in Docker Trusted Registry (DTR)
-* Deploy apps to Kubernetes using Kube manifests and Docker Compose files
+* Deploy Docker stacks to Kubernetes using UCP with images in DTR
-* Deploy and use a local Docker Registry using Helm
+* Manage remote Kubernetes deployments on Docker EE from your laptop

 ## Steps